Pack Your Carry-on Right: 21 things you shouldn’t forget

 Things happen and if you lose your passport, it is good to have a copy for getting a new one reissued.

-It is safe to say, you don’t ever travel with valuables in your main luggage, especially if they are small and can stay with you.
-Make sure you pack them in your carry-on.
+It is safe to say, you never travel with valuables in your checked luggage, especially if they are small and can stay with you.
+This includes things like your jewelry, house keys, laptops, etc.

-When traveling to Turkey, it is best not to bring super nice stuff with you anyway.
+When visiting Turkey, I would even say that it is best not to bring super nice stuff with you anyway.
+Of course, bring nice things but don’t bring that one ring your grandma gave you on her deathbed.

-This is not because it will get stolen so much as the more money you show off, the more attention you will attract.
+This is not because it will get stolen so much as the more money you show off, the more attention you will attract and set yourself up to be taken advantage of.

 As a foreigner, it isn’t always the best tactic to draw attention to yourself like this.
-Especially right now.
+Especially right now in this economic crisis.

 Best to bring simple jewelry with you and maybe pick up a few new pieces here.